CV

 Performing and Teaching

 Since completing her studies, she has performed internationally as a soloist, regularly as a church organist on the meantone Van der Putten organ in Bremen, and as the artistic director of the weekly “Worpsweder Orgelmusiken” in the artists’ village of Worpswede.
-In addition, she has been a tutor at the Smarano International Academy for organ and clavichord (Italy) for many years since 2017 and shared her enthusiasm for historical keyboard instruments as a lecturer at the Royal Conservatory in The Hague as well as on “sounding tours” of the instrument collection at the Museum für Kunst und Gewerbe in Hamburg.
+In addition, she has been a tutor at the Smarano International Academy for organ and clavichord (Italy) from 2017 to 2023 and shared her enthusiasm for historical keyboard instruments as a lecturer at the Royal Conservatory in The Hague as well as on “sounding tours” of the instrument collection at the Museum für Kunst und Gewerbe in Hamburg.

 She is also internationally recognised as an academic specialist in the practical application of historical temperaments, a subject which she first addressed in her bachelor’s thesis.